MoaidHathot/CodeJect/README.md

 # CodeJect
-CodeJect is a small, fast and simple DI Container.
+_CodeJect_ is a small, fast and simple DI Container.
 It uses Code Generation technique via Expression-trees (rather than reflection) for producing the dependencies

+It is built in .Net Core targeting .Net Standard 1.6

 _CodeJect_ is an **educational** project.
 The project is not intended to be used in production.

+## Already Implemented:
+1. Fluent API (Inspired from AutoFac).
+2. Generics API implemented as extension methods.
+3. Resolving types and dependencies recursively.

 ## Todo:
 1. Refactor the builder class to extract logic like finding constructors.
 2. Support SingleInstance.